filethis/developer-docs/docs/ft-connect-minimal-site.md

 When done, take a look in your project directory and observe that there is a new directory called _bower_components_.
 This should be full of a number of Polymer components that the project depends on.

-For future reference, you will need to deploy a copy of the _bower_components_ directory to your production server so that your chosen FileThis Connect component can load the elements that it needs.
+For future reference, you will need to deploy a copy of the _bower_components_ directory to your production server so that your chosen FileThisConnect component can load the elements that it needs.

 ## Runtime configuration